OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 For example we would want to say that each unit is doing a non-alchemical equilibration followed by an alchemical production.

 We would also mention how the DAG constructs and runs both the vacuum and solvent legs concurrently.

-the coulombic interactions of the molecule are fully turned off (annihilated), while the Lennard-Jones interactions are decoupled, meaning the intermolecular interactions turned off, keeping the intramolecular Lennard-Jones interactions.
-In the :class:`.AbsoluteSolvationProtocol` the coulombic interactions of the molecule are fully turned off (annihilated), while the Lennard-Jones interactions are decoupled, meaning the intermolecular interactions turned off, keeping the intramolecular Lennard-Jones interactions.
-Molecular interactions are turned off during an alchemical path with a discrete set of lambda windows.
-The electrostatic interactions are turned off first, followed by the decoupling of the van-der-Waals interactions.
-A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
-All MD simulations are run in the NPT ensemble.
-The free energy differences are obtained from simulation data using the MBAR estimator (multistate Bennett acceptance ratio estimator).

 See Also
 -------